KinWaiCheuk/nnAudio/docs/_sources/intro.rst.txt

 Via PyPI
 ~~~~~~~~
 To install stable release from pypi: ``pip install nnAudio==x.x.x``, where ``x.x.x`` is the version number.
-The lastest version is now ``0.1.15``.
+The lastest version is now ``0.2.0``.

+When there are pre-release available, you can install the pre-release by ``pip install nnAudio --pre -U``.
+It allows the users to use the latest features, but the new features might not be stable.
+Please use it with care and report any problems that you found.

 Via GitHub
 ~~~~~~~~~~
 Alternatively, you can also install from the github by first cloning the repository with ``git clone https://github.com/KinWaiCheuk/nnAudio.git <any path you want to save to>``.
 Then ``cd`` into the ``Installation`` folder where the ``setup.py`` is located at, and do ``python setup.py install``.

-..
-    To install dev version: ``pip install nnAudio --pre -U`` It allows the users to use the latest features, but the new features might not be stable.
-Please use with care and report any problems that you found.

 Requirement
 ~~~~~~~~~~~